abeshenov/linux-tutorial/03-apt.md

 - `apt` = Advanced Package Tool.

-- Specific to Debian and Ubuntu.
+- Specific to Debian-based distributions.

 - Other systems come with their own package managers.